Workplace Flexibility Definition, Skills, and Examples

 - Rewarding subordinates who make impactful suggestions

-- Shifting attention to a customer entering the facility even though immersed in detailed task
+- Shifting attention to a customer entering the facility even though immersed in a detailed task

 - Substituting social media for some traditional communications as a way to engage prospective students